t-schanz/BCO/docs/index.rst

-Documentation of the MPPy Project
+Documentation of the BCO Project
 =================================

 This package provides some tools for working with the data from the Barbados Cloud Observatory.